Leiyonnn/Spotify-Genre-Analyser/README.md

 ---

 ## Setup Instructions
-Clone the repository
-Create a file named .env in the project’s root directory and add the following lines:
+Clone the repository, create a file named .env in the project’s root directory and add the following lines:

 clientID=your_spotify_client_id
 clientSecret=your_spotify_client_secret